-[73] The Applicant states in its Notice of Application that it seeks to have the decision appointing Commissioner Dion quashed because Cabinet failed to consult with the leaders of every recognized party in the House of Commons as required by s 81(1) of the Parliament of Canada Act, before the GIC made the appointment of Commissioner Dion.
+[78] The Applicant asserts in its Notice of Application that it seeks to have the decision appointing Commissioner Bélanger quashed because Cabinet failed to consult with the leader of every recognized party in the House of Commons - and presumably the Senate although not mentioned in the Notice of Application - as required by s 4.1(1) of the Lobbying Act, before the GIC made the appointment.

-[74] However, in my view, it is clear from the record that there was consultation.
-The July letters from Minister Chagger to the leaders of the Conservative and NDP parties advised of the government's ongoing process to select a new Ethics Commissioner and of the existence of the Notice of Appointment Opportunity, which they were encouraged to share with any interested Canadians.
-It is true that the affidavit of Levente-Adrian Balint, legal assistant with the Department of Justice, sworn on March 26, 2018 describes the July 2017 letters as letters of engagement in the selection process, which she states were not required by statute.
-However, Minister Chagger's December 5, 2017 letter was clearly stated to be written in accordance with the s 81(1) requirement, it proposed the nomination of Mr. Dion, provided his professional credentials, and asked for any thoughts on the nominations by December 11, 2017.
-Additionally, Mr. Dion appeared before the all-party ETHI Committee on December 12, 2017, which recommended his appointment.

-[75] In its written representations, the Applicant takes a different approach, challenging the sufficiency of consultation.
-Specifically, that although the Parliament of Canada Act does not set out consultation criteria, applying a broad and purposive interpretation of the Act that gives effect to its objects and purposes, this Court should find that it was not sufficient to satisfy s 81(1) that there was some level of consultation, rather that the consultation must be meaningful.
+- letters from the Prime Minister to the leaders of the Senate and the House of Commons advised of the government's ongoing process to select a new Commissioner of Lobbying and of the existence of the Notice of Appointment Opportunity, which they were encouraged to share with any interested Canadians.
+It is true that the affidavit of Levente-Adrian Balint, legal assistant with the Department of Justice, sworn on March 26, 2018 describes the June 2017 letters as letters of engagement in the selection process, which he states were not required by statute.
+However, the Prime Minister's November 2017, letters were clearly stated to be written in accordance with the Lobbying Act, proposed the nomination of Ms. Bélanger, provided her curriculum vitae, and requested a reply within seven days.
+Those responses are described above.
+Additionally, Ms. Bélanger appeared before the Senate Committee of the Whole on December 8, 2017 and the all-party ETHI Committee on December 6, 2017, both of which recommended her appointment. - [80] In its written submission and when appearing before me, the Applicant takes a different approach challenging the sufficiency of consultation.
+Specifically, that although the Lobbying Act does not set out consultation criteria, applying a broad and purposive interpretation of the Act that gives effect to its objects and purposes, this Court should find that it was not sufficient to satisfy s 4.1(1) that there was some level of consultation, rather that the consultation must be meaningful.
 The Applicant submits that this "duty of consultation" may properly be regarded as an aspect of procedural fairness.
 And, as the Act is silent on the content of that duty, resort must be had to the common law principles of procedural fairness.
 The Court can assess what is required to satisfy meaningful consultation by applying the factors articulated in Baker v Canada (Minister of Citizenship and Immigration, [1999] 2 SCR 817 ("Baker").
-The Applicant does not analyse these factors but it submits that, given the intent of Parliament and the critical parliamentary functions performed by the Ethics Commissoner, a very high degree of procedural fairness is required.
+The Applicant does not analyze these factors but submits that, given the intent of Parliament and the critical parliamentary functions performed by the Commissioner of Lobbying, a very high degree of procedural fairness is required.
 At best, however, the GIC engaged in cursory consultation.
 The GIC therefore failed to fulfill its statutory duty to consult by failing to engage in meaningful consultation.